dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### install_tomcat():

-As noted above, there are two areas that need stub registry protection in the install_tomcat() function.
+There  are two areas that need stub registry protection in the install_tomcat() function.

 ##### (1a) SSH connect: